 Greed and inequality in Bogotá street art

-Social injustice and the divide between “haves” and “have nots” is profound in Colombia and that’s rich fodder for Bogotá’s politically minded street artists.
+Social injustice and the divide between “haves” and “have nots” is profound in Colombia and that’s rich fodder for political street art in Bogotá’s from socially-minded artists.

 Environmental street art in Bogotá

 Mining and oil extraction form a large part of Colombia’s GDP and there’s growing discontent about environmental threats and policies in the country.
-Many of those complaints and fears play out on the streets.
+Many of those complaints and fears play out in the political street art in Bogotá.

-Want more about the artists?
+Want more about these artists?
 Check our Bogotá street art 101 post.

 Here’s more about travel in Colombia